Linearizability of Saturated Polynomials: Introduction and Statement of Results

 {\bf Acknowledgments.} I would like to thank Christian Henriksen for valuable discussions about an early version of the proof, and Joseph Manlove for many helpful questions and suggestions about all parts of this paper.
-This paper evolved over a long time period at the Mittag-Leffler Institute in Stockholm, the University of Michigan, and Montana State University.
+I am also indebted to the referee whose suggestions greatly improved the paper.
+This work evolved over a long time period at the Mittag-Leffler Institute in Stockholm, the University of Michigan, and Montana State University.
 I would like to thank all three institutions for providing a great research environment, and I am particularly grateful for funding from the Mittag-Leffler Institute and the Alexander von Humboldt foundation.